swdavey/wphol/workshop/mds_read_replicas.md

 ## Scale your service with Read Replicas

 ## Introduction
-Now our web site is redundant, but we have too many accesses.
-For this reason we add a plugin to automatically split wordpress read/writes using MySQL replicas.
-MySQL HeatWave Database Service offer an easy way to create read replicas, that accessible through an automatically created Load Balancer.
-To test, we install and configure a Wordpress snippet to show the MySQL server where we are connected.
+Business is booming.
+We are open 24 hours a day and suffering no downtime.
+Hurrah!
+However, with our extensive menus and blog pages detailing how people can recreate our food at home the database is becomming stressed and causing our website to slow down.
+To overcome this we have decided to scale out the database with load-balanced read-replica instances.
+By doing this we will take most of the read load away from the primary database so ensuring our orders are processed properly.

+To implement read replicas and make use of them we not only have to enable them in OCI but we also have to make sure Wordpress both knows about them and can make use of them.
+Therefore in this lab you will implement read-replicas in OCI and then perform some Wordpress admin, specifically installing and configuring Wordpress plugins that will enable the site to use the installed read-replicas.

 <details>
-<summary><h3>Task 1 - Create Read Replicas</h3></summary>
+<summary><h3>Task 1 - Create the Read-Replicas</h3></summary>

 1. Connect to OCI Dashboard

 2. Navigate to MySQL HeatWave database instances page

     ![OCI Burger menu for MySQL HeatWave Database instances](../images/./OCI-burger_menu-databases-db_system.png)

-3. Click now on your instance name "MySQLInstance" to see the details.
+3. Click on your HA instance's name to see the details.

     ![OCI MySQL HeatWave Database Service instances list](../images/./OCI-mds-instances-list.png)

-3. Scroll down the page to see the left side menu, then select "Read Replicas" and press button "Create read replica"
+3. Scroll down the page until you see the menu on the left-hand-side, then select "Read Replicas" and click on "Create read replica"

     ![OCI MySQL HeatWave Database Service instance read replicas](../images/./OCI-mds-read_replicas-empty.png)